This is must-know information for Australian virtual assistants!

-Email deliverability can have a direct impact on converting leads into clients and customer retention.
+Email deliverability can have a direct impact on converting leads into clients and customer retention for Australian Virtual Assistants.

 Let’s start with the difference between a soft bounce and a hard bounce.